Phone: 919-553-7500 ext 2220

 Ms. Stephanie Avent

 Hello Everyone!!!
 I am Stephanie Avent and I teach 8th grade science here at CvMS.
 I graduated from North Carolina State University with a BS in Zoology.
 I went back to NCSU to obtain my teaching license.
 I grew up in Zebulon and I have been teaching at CvMS since February 2014.
-I am so excited to meet everyone for the 2019-2020 school year!
-I hope everyone had a fantastic summer!
+I am so excited to meet everyone for the 2021-2022 school year!
+I hope everyone has a fantastic summer!
 The photo gallery below shows some of my interests including gymnastics (2000 State Champion) and scuba diving, and some other random stuff!

 Classwork/Homework and Daily Agenda